fabioharams/container/readme.md

 running on Windows Server 2008/2012/2016 to Windows Containers on Windows Server 2016 with Docker.
 Also this document can be used to validate the migration to Windows Container.

-The steps listed on this documentation were developed with Rodrigo Immaginario (Microsoft Regional Director and MVP)
+The steps listed on this documentation were developed in conjunction with Rodrigo Immaginario (Microsoft Regional Director and MVP)

 Requirements:
 -------------